mikestr/diffmap/README.md

 # diffmap
 Calculating difference maps of electron microscopy reconstructions.

-Credit goes to Grigorieff Lab
+Credit goes to Grigorieff Lab!
 You can find the original source code at:
 https://grigoriefflab.umassmed.edu/diffmap